zotonic/zotonic/doc/manuals/cookbook/shell-restoring-db.rst

 ---

 Dumps from postgres include both database structure (tables, sequences, constraints, etc.) as well as content.
-Therefore it's not possible to simply import the dump directly into an existing Zotonic database populated with content.
+Therefore it’s not possible to simply import the dump directly into an existing Zotonic database populated with content.
 The target database must be empty before the dump can be imported.
 There are (at least) 2 ways to do